nwoeanhinnogaehr/dafxpipe/README.md

 * F4 will execute the current "paragraph" (delimited by blank lines).
 * F5 will execute the current line or the current visual selection.
 * F6 will execute the whole file.
+* F11 will clear the buffer (this attemps to minimize latency).
 * F12 will silence output.

 If you define a function like so: